sfigg/commercialization-public/manufacture/desktop/download-winpe--windows-pe.md

 - To learn how to create a bootable USB drive, see [WinPE: Create USB Bootable drive](winpe-create-usb-bootable-drive.md)

-- To learn how to create a bootable CD, DVD< ISO, or VHD, see [WinPE: Create a Boot CD, DVD, ISO, or VHD](winpe-create-a-boot-cd-dvd-iso-or-vhd.md)
+- To learn how to create a bootable CD, DVD, ISO, or VHD, see [WinPE: Create a Boot CD, DVD, ISO, or VHD](winpe-create-a-boot-cd-dvd-iso-or-vhd.md)

 ## <span id="related_topics"></span>Related topics